Aljullu/react-lazy-load-image-component/README.md

         height={image.height}
         // Make sure to pass down the scrollPosition,
         // this will be used by the component to know
-        // if it must track the scroll position or not scrollPosition={scrollPosition}
+        // whether it must track the scroll position or not scrollPosition={scrollPosition}
         src={image.src}
         width={image.width} />